fiona1nicdao/fiona1nicdao/README.md

 - 👋 Hi, I’m Fiona Nicdao
-- 👀 I’m interested in coding.
+- 👀 I’m interested in decoding the matrix before the machine takover.
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning Node.js but in love with javascript!
-- 💞️ I’m looking to collaborate on many projects
+- 💞️ I’m looking to collaborate on exciting new projects to help the world enter peaceful times.
 - 📫 How to reach me via email, fiona.nicdao@northwestern.edu

 <!---